TimoGuy/DemoEngine/TestGUI/ideapad.md

 ## Rendering

+- [ ] Clouds Optimizations
+  - [ ] There could be instead of worley noise, a pre-combined distance from the edge so that we could do classic raymarching where it takes in a signed distance algorithm
+    - [ ] We'd really have to experiment how adding the detail noise would affect that however, and also having blocking objects for this.

 - [x] Clouds
 - [x] Better atmospheric scattering
   - [x] Fixed the unusual clamping issue and fixes the rsi.
 Can't go to space yet unfortunately...